MRSA Infection In Children: Symptoms, Treatment, And Risks

 • Previous MRSA infection

-The chances of an outbreak of MRSA infection can often be high in certain groups of the population, such as children from a sports team or peer group, since they may share sports equipment or clothing and skin-to-skin contact is high.
+The chances of an outbreak of MRSA infection can often be high in certain population groups, such as children in daycare centers and schools.
+Those from a sports team or peer group are also at increased risk since they may share sports equipment or clothing, and skin-to-skin contact is high.

 The possible complications of MRSA infection in an untreated child may include the following (4).